gsicard/syrah/README.md

         syr.write_array(str(i), 'features', features[i])
 ```

-/!\ Important note: if a syrah File is opened in writing model outside a context manager (`with` statement) it needs to be closed explicitly using the `File.close()` method to ensure that the metadata is written at the end of the file and that the headers are properly updated.
+**Important note:** if a syrah `File` is opened in writing mode outside a context manager (`with` statement) it needs to be closed explicitly using the `File.close()` method to ensure that the metadata is written at the end of the file and that the headers are properly updated.

 ## 3. Reading from a syrah file

-Similar to writing we can read the whole sample as once and get a dictionary of arrays:
+Similarly to writing, the whole sample can be read at once and returns a dictionary of arrays:

 ```python
 with File(file_path, mode='r') as syr: